Crace

 Crace displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Crace, as per the latest Census, 69.6% of dwellings were houses, with the remaining 30.4% comprising semi-detached homes, apartments, and other types.
-This is compared to the Australian Capital Territory's (ACT) figures of 66.3% houses and 33.7% other dwellings.
-Home ownership in Crace stood at 13.9%, with mortgaged dwellings making up 50.7% and rented ones 35.5%.
-The median monthly mortgage repayment was $2,400, higher than the ACT average of $2,123.
-The median weekly rent in Crace was $460, slightly above the ACT's figure of $462.
-Nationally, Crace's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Crace, as evaluated at the latest Census, comprised 69.6% houses and 30.4% other dwellings.
+In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Crace was 13.9%, with mortgaged dwellings at 50.7% and rented dwellings at 35.5%.
+The median monthly mortgage repayment in Crace was $2,400, compared to the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Crace was recorded at $460, while it was $450 for the Australian Capital Territory.
+Nationally, Crace's median monthly mortgage repayment is higher than the Australian average of $1,863, and its median weekly rent is substantially above the national figure of $375.

 Frequently Asked Questions - Housing